deathvadeR-afk/mini_Supervised_Unsupervised_Deep_Learning_GenAI_projects/README.md

 - cancer_classifier_with_KNeighborsClassifier.py
   Trains a K-Nearest Neighbors classifier on the scikit-learn breast cancer dataset, evaluates validation accuracy for many k values, and plots accuracy vs k to help choose a neighborhood size.

+- PCA Classification Particles/
+  Demonstrates dimensionality reduction with PCA on synthetic or real datasets and follows with classification and visualizations (particle-style scatter/cluster visualizations and decision-boundary illustration) to show how PCA affects separability and classifier performance.

 - requirements.txt
   Lists core Python package dependencies (pandas, tensorflow, scikit-learn, matplotlib, seaborn, numpy) required to run many of the notebooks and scripts.